martahil/GithubBlogChallenge03/README.md

 ## Technologies Used

-- Vite: Build tool for optimizing development and performance.
+- Vite: Fast development environment for modern web applications.
+- styled-components: For styling components with dynamic themes.
+    - global styles for consistent design.
 -

 ## Figma Design